Xilinx/RFSoC-PYNQ/docs/faqs.md

 research teams, for example, to use the RFSoC 4x2 as the starting point for developing custom boards which they may require in their specific research experiments.

-To get access to the PCB Gerber files [contact XUP](mailto:xup@amd.com).
+To get access to the PCB Gerber files [contact AUP](mailto:aup@amd.com).

 ## Can I still purchase an RFSoC 2x2?

 The RFSoC 2x2 board, produced in partnership with High Tech Global, is officially discontinued.
 No further units are available for sale.

-A small number of reserve units are available for a short period from the AMD Xilinx University Program in the event that some team has an urgent need.
-In all other cases, we recommend that users migrate to the newer and more capable RFSoC 4x2 kits.
+We recommend that users migrate to the newer and more capable RFSoC 4x2 kits.

 ## Will support continue for the RFSoC 2x2?

-Existing RFSoC 2x2 boards will be supported by the RFSoC-PYNQ framework for the foreseeable future.
-Any change in this status will be communicated with a minimum advance notice of 6 months.
-Even after new development for the RFSoC 2x2 boards stops, it will be possible to continue using the last, feature-frozen version of the RFSoC-PYNQ framework and the source software will continue to be available.
+As of PYNQ v3.1, the RFSoC2x2 board is no longer supported by the RFSoC-PYNQ framework.
+However, it is still possible to continue using previous, feature-frozen versions of the RFSoC-PYNQ framework and the source software will continue to be available.